Lapworth

-Lapworth is a village and civil parish in Warwickshire, England, which had a population of 2,100 according to the 2001 census; this had fallen to 1,828 at the 2011 Census.
+Lapworth is a village and civil parish in Warwickshire, England, which had a population of 1,916 at the 2021 census.
 It lies 7 mi south of Solihull and 10 mi northwest of Warwick, and incorporates the hamlet of Kingswood.
 Lapworth boasts a historic church, the Church of St Mary the Virgin, a chapel.
 Two National Trust sites are nearby: Baddesley Clinton, a medieval moated manor house and garden located in the village of Baddesley Clinton; and Packwood House, a Tudor manor house and yew garden with over 100 trees in Packwood.

 The church is a building largely of the 13th and 14th centuries.
 It includes several unusual features: the steeple is connected by a passage to the north aisle and is built sheer with a projecting stair; the clerestory has square-headed windows; and there is a two-storey annex at the west end.
 In the church the Portland memorial to Florence Bradshaw was the work of Eric Gill and was installed in 1928.
 It is a Virgin and Child carved in low relief.
-The village is a popular area for cuisine, with three pubs "The Boot", "The Navigation" and "The Punch Bowl".
+The village is a popular area for cuisine, with three pubs: the Boot, the Navigation and the Punch Bowl.

+The manor house of Sir John de Bishopsdon, built in 1313, was probably at Lapworth Hall, by 1572 known as Ireland's Farm, and from 1674 to the mid-19th century the home of the Mander family of Wolverhampton.
+The manor passed into the Catesby family on the marriage of Philippa, daughter of William de Bishopsdon, to Sir William Catesby in the 15th century.
+William was the great-grandfather of Robert Catesby, conspirator of the Gunpowder Plot in 1605, whose family were settled at Bushwood Hall, their chief Warwickshire seat, in the neighbouring parish of Bushwood.
+Catesby Lane in Lapworth is named after the family.

 At Kingswood Junction, the Grand Union Canal joins the Stratford-upon-Avon Canal, which has a major flight of locks.
-Catesby Lane in Lapworth is named after William Catesby (the great-grandfather of Robert Catesby of Gunpowder Plot fame), whose family had been settled at Bushwood Hall, in the neighbouring parish of Bushwood, since the 14th century.
-The manor house was probably at Lapworth Hall, today Ireland's Farm, and in the 17th and 18th centuries the house of the Mander family of Wolverhampton.

 The furniture designer and maker Hugh Birkett worked from the late 1940s until 1966 in the garage at his parents' home in Lapworth.
 Examples of his work can be seen at Cheltenham Museum.